silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/How_Tos/02_Pagination.md

 # How to Create a Paginated List

-In order to create a paginated list, create a method on your controller that first creates a `SS_List` that contains all your record, then wraps it in a [api:SilverStripe\ORM\PaginatedList] object.
+In order to create a paginated list, create a method on your controller that first creates a `SS_List` that contains all your record, then wraps it in a [PaginatedList](api:SilverStripe\ORM\PaginatedList) object.
 The `PaginatedList` object should also passed the
-[api:SilverStripe\Control\HTTPRequest] object so it can read the current page information from the "?start=" GET var.
+[HTTPRequest](api:SilverStripe\Control\HTTPRequest) object so it can read the current page information from the "?start=" GET var.

 The `PaginatedList` will automatically set up query limits and read the request for information.